-The regulatory environment for HHLA’s commercial activities in and around the Port of Hamburg is largely determined by the Hamburg Port Development Act (Hamburgisches Hafenentwicklungsgesetz – HafenEG).
-HafenEG formulates the structural framework for the ongoing development of commercial activity in the Hamburg port area.
+The regulatory environment for HHLA’s commercial activities in and around the Port of Hamburg is largely determined by the Hamburg Port Development Act (Hamburgisches Hafenentwicklungsgesetz – HafenEG) which formulates the structural framework for the reliable development of commercial activity in the Hamburg port area.
 HafenEG’s objectives are to maintain the Port of Hamburg’s competitiveness as an international all-purpose port, to safeguard freight volumes and to use the public infrastructure as efficiently as possible.
-To this end, the Port of Hamburg employs a “landlord model”, under which the Hamburg Port Authority (HPA) owns the land at the port and is responsible for building, developing and maintaining the infrastructure (general and user-specific), while the privately owned port operators are responsible for the development and maintenance of the superstructure (buildings and facilities).
+To this end, the Port of Hamburg employs a “landlord model”, by which the Hamburg Port Authority (HPA) owns the port area and is responsible for building, developing and maintaining the infrastructure, while the privately owned port operators are responsible for the development and maintenance of the suprastructure (buildings and facilities).
 HHLA has concluded a long-term lease agreement with HPA for those port areas of importance for its business operations.
 Lease agreements are based on HPA’s general terms and conditions for port-related real estate (AVB-HI).

 For the construction, alteration and operation of its handling facilities, HHLA is reliant on the issuance and continued existence of authorisations under public law, especially official authorisations in accordance with the German Federal Emissions Control Act (Bundesimmissionsschutzgesetz – BImSchG), the applicable local building regulations and water and waterways laws.
 All construction and extension measures require separate authorisations by the respective authorities, irrespective of the plan approval procedure for the expansion of the handling areas.
 HHLA’s affiliated companies are subject to a number of strict regulatory requirements, especially if they are involved in the handling of materials that can have damaging effects on people or the environment.
 These include, for example, the handling, storage and transportation of environmentally dangerous materials and hazardous goods.
 However, these regulatory requirements also include regulations on technical safety, health and safety in the workplace and environmental protection.